vantage-sh/handbook.vantage.sh/docs/aws/services/ecs-and-fargate-pricing.md

 |vCPU Hours|When configuring a Fargate Task or EKS Pod you assign a certain amount vCPU and are charged a corresponding per-hour VCPU rate.|
 |GB Memory Hours|When configuring a Fargate Task or EKS Pod you assign a certain amount GB of Memory and are charged a corresponding per-hour GB of Memory rate.|

+### Fargate Spot

+Fargate has the ability to run in a Spot capacity which is conceptually the same premise as [EC2 Spot](/aws/services/ec2-pricing/#on-demand-vs-spot) - allowing you to run Tasks at up to a 70% discount off the Fargate on-demand price.

+When the capacity for Fargate Spot is available, you will be able to launch tasks based on your specified request.
+When AWS needs the capacity back, tasks running on Fargate Spot will be interrupted with two minutes of notification.
+If the capacity for Fargate Spot stops being available, Fargate will scale down tasks running on Fargate Spot while maintaining any regular tasks you are running.

 ### Fargate vs self-managed EC2 on ECS or EKS

 Fargate charges a significant premium for managing the underlying nodes.
 Additionally, Fargate has varying degress of vCPU performance that differ depending on the Task.
 As a result, Fargate can have pitfalls relative to self-managed ECS or EKS on EC2 beyond just the additional costs.